How Often Should You Pressure Wash Your Houston Home? (2026 Schedule)

 Late October to Early December

-This is the best time for an annual property clean.
-Hurricane season is over, summer humidity has dropped slightly, and pollen season is months away.
-Cleaning now removes the entire summer's accumulation and gives your home a clean baseline going into winter.
+This is often a useful time for an annual property clean.
+Hurricane season is winding down, summer humidity has dropped slightly, and pollen season is months away.
+Cleaning now can remove summer accumulation and give your home a clearer baseline going into winter.

 Late February to Early April

-The second-best window.
-This is the time to clean before live oak and pine pollen season starts.
-Cleaning now removes winter buildup and prepares surfaces to shed pollen more easily.
+This is another useful window before live oak and pine pollen season starts.
+Cleaning now can remove winter buildup and prepare surfaces before spring pollen arrives.

-Worst time to schedule: July and August.
-Daily afternoon thunderstorms make scheduling unreliable, and any cleaning will get re-soiled within weeks.
+Harder scheduling window: July and August.
+Afternoon thunderstorms, heat, and fast regrowth can make scheduling less predictable.
 Read our full best time to pressure wash Houston guide for a month-by-month breakdown.

 Signs You've Waited Too Long